NamBui43/NamBui43/README.md

 ---
 ## About me

 I am Nam, an enthusiastic undergraduate data science student at Aalto University with a passion for data analytics and machine learning.
-I have completed personal data-related projects and coursework that demonstrate my ability to implement comprehensive database system, filter and clean large dataset, visualize and analyze data, and build predictive models to solve real-world problems.
+I have completed personal data-related projects and coursework that demonstrate my ability to implement comprehensive database system, process large dataset, visualize and analyze data, and build predictive models to solve real-world problems.
 I am expecting to graduate in December 2024, and I am seeking to gain industry experience through internships and real-world projects.

 ## Skills
 - Programming language: Python, R, Scala